-3A growing share of Americans (55%) say the Supreme Court should base its rulings on what the Constitution “means in current times,” rather than what it “meant as originally written.”
+3In a March 2018 survey, 55% of Americans said the Supreme Court should base its rulings on what the Constitution “means in current times,” rather than what it “meant as originally written.”
 The public previously had been divided on this question for more than a decade.
 The last time the Center asked – in October 2016 – 46% of Americans said the court should base its rulings on a modern interpretation of the Constitution, while an identical share (46%) said rulings should be based on what the Constitution meant when it was originally written.

 Democrats and Republicans have starkly different opinions.
-Nearly eight-in-ten Democrats and Democratic-leaning independents (78%) say the justices should base their rulings on what the Constitution means in current times, while two-thirds of Republicans and Republican leaners (67%) say the high court should decide cases based on the Constitution’s original meaning.
+Nearly eight-in-ten Democrats and Democratic-leaning independents (78%) said in 2018 that the justices should base their rulings on what the Constitution means in current times, while two-thirds of Republicans and Republican leaners (67%) said the high court should decide cases based on the Constitution’s original meaning.

 There are also divisions by age.
-Americans younger than 50 are much more likely to favor rulings based on a current interpretation of the Constitution than on what the document meant as originally written (64% vs. 33%).
-Americans 50 and older are divided, with 47% preferring rulings based on an understanding of the document’s current meaning and 49% preferring rulings based on its original meaning.
+Americans younger than 50 were much more likely in 2018 to favor rulings based on a current interpretation of the Constitution than on what the document meant as originally written (64% vs. 33%).
+Americans 50 and older were divided, with 47% preferring rulings based on an understanding of the document’s current meaning and 49% preferring rulings based on its original meaning.

-4The average tenure of a Supreme Court justice is nearly 17 years, according to a Pew Research Center analysis of biographical data for all 104 former high court justices.
-(The analysis excluded the current members of the court since their tenure is ongoing.)
+4The average tenure of a Supreme Court justice is nearly 17 years, according to a February 2017 Pew Research Center analysis of biographical data for 104 former high court justices.
+(The analysis excluded the members of the court who were serving at the time.)
 Not surprisingly, younger appointees tend to stay on the court longer.
 Those who were younger than 45 when they were sworn in served for an average of 21.6 years.
 That’s about two years longer than those who were ages 45 to 49 when they took the oath of office; three years longer than those who were 50 to 54; seven years longer than those who were 55 to 59; and nearly a decade longer than those who were ages 60 and older.

 5Supreme Court justices tend to come from similar backgrounds.
 Eight of the nine current Supreme Court justices, for example, previously served as federal appeals court judges.
 (Only Elena Kagan did not.)
-When looking at all 113 current or former justices, the vast majority had prior experience in private legal practice, according to a Pew Research Center analysis.
+When looking at 112 current or former justices, the vast majority had prior experience in private legal practice, according to a Pew Research Center analysis in March 2017.
 More than half had previously served as judges on either federal or state courts or held elected office.

 Justices also frequently have similar educational backgrounds.
 About half of all current and former justices went to an Ivy League school.
 In fact, all nine current justices attended one of two Ivy League institutions in particular: Harvard or Yale.